Mahogany African (Quarter Sawn) 4/4 Shorts Pack

 map of where African Mahogany tree grows

-African Mahogany is an exotic wood from Africa
+African Mahogany is a Exotic wood from Africa

 Its color, texture and grain give it a very close resemblance to classic Honduras Mahogany.
 Relatively hard and works well aside from the woolly surfaces that sanding produces; highly lustrous and polishes well; very durable wood.